axelvaldez/radical-companies/_posts/how-to/2023-02-05-how-to-create-a-radical-start-up.markdown

   </ul>

 <h1>Explicit Relationships</h1>
- <p>n Explicit Relationship is a guide to an exploration among would-be co-owners to make sure that they can get aligned and they want to work with each other.
+ <p>An Explicit Relationship is a guide to an exploration among would-be co-owners to make sure that they can get aligned and they want to work with each other.
 Even if this is a relative or somebody you know very well, don&rsquo;t skip doing the Explicit Relationship.
 Maybe it turns out to be perfectly boring or you may discover surprises along the way.</p>
  <div class="_center">
   <table class="_h2table">
    <tr>